-A second contribution of the present paper is that it gives full, constructive solutions to P{\'o}lya-Schur type problems in the functional analytic setting of Hardy space.
-Indeed Theorems~\ref{thm-Outer-preserving} and \ref{thm-Shifted-outer-preserving}, are examples of the type of result concerning entire functions called for by Borcea and Br{\"a}nd{\'e}n in \cite[p.~567]{BoBr:2009In}.
-The Hardy space results were motivated by signal processing, with the specific requirement for constructive solutions, and consequently have numerous direct applications as outlined in \cite{GiLaMa:2011}.

-Because the main structure theorem, Theorem~\ref{thm-Structure}, concerns linear operators into algebras of analytic functions rather than just polynomials, it applies simultaneously to the functional analytic setting of Hardy space and to the original P{\'o}lya-Schur setting of polynomials.
-This bridge between the two settings shows that polynomial problems have an inherent, albeit hidden, analytic character, as stated in Corollary~\ref{cor-Injection}.

-Given that an explicit, constructive description is possible for the class of P{\'o}lya-Schur problems covered by Theorem~\ref{thm-General}, it is natural to ask whether a comparably explicit solution can be given for problems involving unbounded domains.
+Apart from giving constructive solutions in cases where there are known, non-constructive characterizations, Theorem~\ref{thm-General} solves the previously open case of $\Omega_1=\Omega_2=\overline{\ddd}$, as well as the array of cases where $\Omega_1$ and $\Omega_2$ do not correspond to circular regions or their boundaries.

+A final remark concerns the general P\'olya-Schur problem of characterizing $\ssao$ for $\Omega\subset\complex$.
+Theorem~\ref{thm-General} implies that if $\Omega$ is bounded with non-empty interior, then $\ssao$ consists only of rank 1 operators and product-composition operators.
+It is clear, for example, that if $\complex\setminus\Omega$ is convex then $\ssao$ includes differential operators (by the Gauss-Lucas Theorem), which are not rank 1 and are not expressible as product-composition operators.
+But there is a substantial gap between non-convexity of $\complex\setminus\Omega$ and $\Omega$ being bounded with non-empty interior, and it remains an open question to characterize precisely all regions $\Omega\subset\complex$ such that $\ssao$ consists exclusively of rank 1 operators and product-composition operators.

 \emph{Acknowledgements.} Research for the present paper was supported by NSERC Discovery Grants and the MITACS project POTSI.
-The first author is grateful to the Mathematics Department at PUC-Rio for providing warm hospitality and a stimulating research atmosphere during his visit there in 2011.
+The first author wishes to the thank the Mathematics Department at PUC-Rio for providing warm hospitality and a stimulating research atmosphere during his visit there in 2011.
 Thanks also to the anonymous referees for their comments.